How Morgan Fox turned his Sheffield Wednesday fortunes around

 Fox started only seven of Bruce’s 18 Championship matches in charge, frequently finding himself on the sidelines, a role he had grown accustomed to during the Luhukay reign, with the Dutch manager opting for Matt Penney instead.

-None of that helped Fox’s credibility among Wednesdayites and the 26-year-old was booed by some home fans at a game against Luton Town in August - under Lee Bullen as caretaker manager - after an uninspiring start to the season.
+None of that helped Fox's credibility among Wednesdayites and the 26-year-old was booed by some home fans at a game against Luton Town in August, after an uninspiring start to the season.

 But Fox has since put in consistent displays and now finds himself one of the first names on Monk's team sheet.
 He scored what Hillsborough thought was a late winner against Swansea City last Saturday only for Wednesday to be pegged back deep in injury time as Swansea snatched a share of the spoils.